Workshop 7: Generative AI and Freedom of Expression: mutual reinforcement or forced exclusion?

 Resolutions and action items

-Council of Europe is developing guidance on implications of generative AI for freedom of expression, to be completed by end of 2025
+Council of Europe expert committee (MSI-AI) to complete guidance note on generative AI implications for freedom of expression by end of 2025

 Unresolved issues

-How to balance standardization of expression with opportunities for enhanced creativity
+How to balance AI’s standardization effects with opportunities for enhanced creative expression

 Suggested compromises